When Systems Do Not Speak: Corporate Structures, Evidential Discontinuity and the Limits of Justice in UK Family and Financial Proceedings

 Towards Systemic Integration

-It is a lack of systemic integration.
+It is a lack of integration.

 Cross-referencing institutional datasets

-Identifying inconsistencies across filings
+Identifying inconsistencies across systems

-Aligning corporate, tax, property and financial records
+Aligning corporate, tax, property, and financial records

 Supporting courts with unified evidential frameworks

-Such an approach would not replace legal judgment.
+This does not replace legal judgment.

-It would enable it.
+It enables it.

 Conclusion